MichaelTMiyoshi/CPPwithMiyoshi/README.md

 **<a href="https://github.com/MichaelTMiyoshi/RPGDemo" target="_blank">RPGDemo</a>**

 This repo is an example of the RPG project given in the book.
 As I note in the README file of the repo, look at the branches in chronological order, especially if you are just starting to code in C++.
 By the way, it is a very tiny RPG.
-If you can even call it that.
+If you can even call it an RPG.

 **<a href="https://github.com/MichaelTMiyoshi/WilliamsGameEngineVS2019" target="_blank">Game Engine Tutorial</a>**